Property investment can sometimes have a mythical quality, but not in a good way!

 There are a plethora of myths out there that prevent us from starting, or growing, an investment portfolio to our financial detriment.

-Let’s look at five of these:
+Let’s look at five of the myths I've heard about borrowing money to invest:

 Make no mistake, leveraged investing does come with risks but it also can come with rewards.